 The city prioritizes ESG to the renovation/rehabilitation of emergency and transitional shelters in the city and provision of emergency shelter essential services, and providing funding for homelessness prevention, rapid re-housing and street outreach services.
-Between rapid re-housing and homelessness prevention services preference is given to rapid re-housing services.
+Between rapid rehousing and homelessness prevention services preference is given to rapid re-housing services.

 Under ESG, the City will seek to budget the greater of its Hold Harmless amount (\$558,377) or 60 percent of the annual grant to shelter rehabilitation and essential services, and street outreach activities.
 Funds outside of this amount will be budgeted to administrative activities (up to 7.5% of grant amount) and to rapid re-housing activities and homelessness prevention.
 Two percent (2%) of the City's ESG funds are reserved for the HMIS system administration costs.
-The State HMIS Board has agreed on a HMIS funding model that requests Grantees/Subgrantees (such as the City) receiving direct Federal funds from programs required to participate in HMIS (e.g. ESG) provide HMIS funding equal to 2% of the grant amount to the State HMIS administrator.
+The State HMIS Board has agreed on a HMIS funding model that requests Grantees/Sub-grantees (such as the City) receiving direct Federal funds from programs required to participate in HMIS (e.g. ESG) provide HMIS funding equal to 2% of the grant amount to the State HMIS administrator.
 Some occasional funding may be reserved for any HMIS costs that the City may incur in participation in ESG.

-Homelessness Prevention and Rapid Re-housing activities are determined from project solicitations received from periodic Request for Proposals (RFP) issued by Hennepin County.
+Homelessness Prevention and Rapid Re-housing, Street Outreach and Essential Service activities are determined from project solicitations received from periodic Request for Proposals (RFP) issued by City and/or Hennepin County.
 Projects funded under these eligible activities may provide housing relocation and stabilization financial assistance/services and/or rental assistance.
-Street outreach and emergency shelter funds are awarded through RFPs issued by the City for those services and are subject to annual renewal.
+Street outreach and emergency shelter funds may also be awarded through RFPs issued by the City for those services.